kcunning/flask-class/README.md

   * Let's talk about git...
 * A five minute review of Python!
 * Basic flask site
   * Adding a template
   * Adding variables
   * It's just Python! (adding random)
   * Adding a new view
+* Advanced templates and styling
   * Using jinja functionality
   * Inheriting templates
   * Let's make it pretty... (adding Bootstrap)
 * Let's add some forms
   * Install WTForms
   * Let's talk about requirements.txt